 As much as these phones were around in the very late 90s and very early noughties, I think it is worth mentioning this as it was released within this timeline!
 As much as the 3210 was very popular, the 3310 was the best one of the series (even to this day!).
 The battery life lasted for days, Snake was on there, you could create your own ringtones, the covers could be changed and if you drop it, the screen didn’t smash!

 What is it?
 An electronic pet?
 What kid didn’t want a robotic pet!?
-First released in 1999, a lot of kids (even me) had this in their Christmas wishlist!
+First released in 1999, a lot of kids (even me) had this on their Christmas wishlist!

 Being hugely advertised by Home Alone 2, everyone wanted one of this tech!
 I mean, it is practically a recording device for commentating or even recording the sounds around you!
 Best yet, you can play it back loudly!

-Please don’t hesitate to link out any other cool stuff from the 90s which I have missed out!
+Please don’t hesitate to link out any other cool stuff from the 90s which I have missed out on!